yo-sarawut/e-Library/Temp-files/string-format.md

 ---
 bookFlatSection: true
-title: CSV & Text files
+title: Format a String in Python
 bookToc: true

 ---